Microsoft Surface: Surface Hub

 On January 21, 2015, Microsoft introduced a new device category under the Surface family: the Surface Hub.
 It is an 84-inch 120 Hz 4K or 55-inch 1080p multi-touch, multi-pen, wall-mounted all-in-one device, aimed for collaboration and videoconferencing use of businesses.
 The device runs a variant of the Windows 10 operating system.

 Surface Neo

 On October 2, 2019, Microsoft unveiled the Surface Neo, an upcoming dual-screen tablet.
 The device is a folio with two 9-inch displays that can be used in various configurations ("postures"), including a laptop-like form where a Bluetooth keyboard is attached to the bottom screen.
 Depending on its position, the remainder of the touchscreen can be used for different features; the keyboard can be attached at the top to use the bottom as a touchpad, or at the bottom to display a special area above the keyboard (the "wonderbar"), which can house tools such as emojis.
 The device was originally planned to run a new Windows 10 edition known as Windows 10X, which was designed specifically for this class of devices.
-However, Microsoft eventually discontinued Windows 10X.
+However, Microsoft eventually cancelled Windows 10X.
 At this time, it is unknown which version of Windows it will run.